nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

    Perform the fetch operation on this option to get the following information about the currently executed image:

    * Version and length of the image.
-   * Partition ID of the image, used to specify the image placement on the flash.
+   * Partition ID of the currently booted image, used to specify the image placement.

 .. _dfu_devinfo: